dvidos/handcrafted-os/readme.md

 something sile the one described [here](https://tiswww.case.edu/php/chet/readline/history.html#SEC6).
 Essentially, allow add, get, index, remove operations without fear of running out, or without prior allocation.
-* organize folders, especially process could be a subfolder inside kernel, with a single public header and mutliple internal headers and c files
 * Write something about how to get to the arch specific build tools (some page in OSDev, i think [this one](https://wiki.osdev.org/GCC_Cross-Compiler))
 * Basic libc functionality [more](https://wiki.osdev.org/Creating_a_C_Library)
 * put konsole in a task, maybe allow it to own a tty device